epythonlab/fraud-detection/README.md

 # Fraud Detection for E-comerce and Bank

-A machine learning model developed to detect anonlymous activity of e-comerce or bank transactions data-driven lending decisions
+A machine learning model developed to detect anonlymous activity of e-comerce or bank transactions data-driven decisions

 ## Project Directory Structure